 All securities investments present a risk of loss of capital.
-The Fund hold financial instruments in unlisted unit trusts (funds), forward foreign exchange contracts and cash and cash equivalents where the maximum loss of capital is limited to the carrying value of those positions.
+The Fund holds financial instruments in unlisted unit trusts (funds), forward foreign exchange contracts and cash and cash equivalents where the maximum loss of capital is limited to the carrying value of those positions.

-In addition to internal risk management carried out by the Manager and the Investment Manager, financial risk is also managed by the setting of an investment policy, agreed with and monitored by the Supervisor and set out in the Fund's Product Disclosure Statement ("PDS").
+In addition to internal risk management carried out by the Manager and the Investment Manager, financial risk is also managed by the setting of an investment policy, agreed with and monitored by the Supervisor and set out in the Fund's and set out in the Scheme's SIPO.